What is the Best Refractometer for Brewing, Salinity and Honey?

 It’s fairly expensive, but it also has the largest Brix range out of all of the ones we tested so you can work with beer and wine (Brix range 0-32) and then use this same product to check the amount of water in honey (Brix range 75-90).

 It’s expensive compared to the rest of the items on this list because it’s the only digital refractometer on here.
 Other digital refractometers can go as high as $500-$10,000, but this one provides the biggest bang for the buck.

-The refractometry measurements change based on the temperature of the substance, but since this products accounts for the different temperature, you don’t have to worry about that.
+The refractometry measurements change based on the temperature of the substance, but since these products account for the different temperatures, you don’t have to worry about that.
 Just put the sample inside the refractometer and wait for a minute or so for the sensor to get to the same temperature as your sample.

 Agriculture Solutions Salinity Refractometer for Seawater and Marine Fishkeeping Aquarium Review

 You should only buy this refractometer if you plan on using it to measure the salinity of the water.

 It’s a high-quality product, but it does not have a Brix scale, so if you’re looking for a refractometer for brewing beer or something else sugar-related, then this one isn’t for you.